Wondering where our wonderful vegetables come from?

 We grow them on our family farm, Channel of Pittendreich.
 Look through the windows at the Larder and you’ll see our fields – it’s not a long journey from our field to your plate.

-You can find out more about our family story here and how we started out by continuing the family tradition of vegetable farming and then built the Larder on our fields.
+You can find out more about our family story here – how we started out by continuing the family tradition of vegetable farming, then built the Larder on our fields.

 About our family farm

 Channel Farm has high-rainfall, a south-facing aspect, cool summer temperatures at 400′ above sea-level.
 In other words, the perfect conditions for vegetable farming.